-Vox has launched a program to help keep our explainers and every facet of our journalism free during a time when everyone needs and deserves access to the most important information of the day.
+The Vox contributions program helps keep our explainers and every facet of our journalism free because we believe that everyone needs and deserves access to the most important information of the day.
 Thank you to those of you who have asked for a way to financially support Vox’s journalism.
-Our mission — to empower our audience through understanding — has never been more clear, and we are so honored that you want to play an important role in it.
+Our mission — to provide clarity that empowers our audience through understanding — has never been more important, and we are so honored that you want to play a role in it.

 How will contributions be used?

 - Produce compelling content for audiences on the platforms where people — especially young people — spend their time.
 It’s important to combat misinformation with high-quality journalism.
 Vox’s video team is best in class at answering big questions about the issues that matter most.
-With our YouTube-native journalism and our sharp news explainers on Facebook, we are able to reach a much younger demographic.
-On YouTube, where 40 percent of our subscribers are under 25, we’re seeing the incredible reach of our videos on how soap kills the coronavirus, how coronavirus is worse than the flu, and what it means to “flatten the curve.”
-These three videos alone have been viewed more than 20 million times on YouTube.
+With our YouTube-native journalism and our sharp news explainers on Facebook and Instagram, we are able to reach a much younger demographic.
+On YouTube, where 40 percent of our subscribers are under 25, we’re seeing the incredible reach of our videos on topics ranging from how to understand your own biases to Russia’s war with Ukraine to the Electoral College.
+These three videos together have been viewed more than 20 million times on YouTube.
 We’re in a unique position to spread valuable, trustworthy information to a crucial audience on platforms where disinformation often thrives.

-Your financial contribution will support all of our work across our website, YouTube, and podcasts.
+Your financial contribution supports our work across our website, YouTube, social platforms, the radio, television, and podcasts.

 Is this contribution tax-deductible?